LucaA0111/Java-Password-Generator/README.md

 This will build a JAR file with all the dependencies and front-end resources, ready to be deployed.
 The file can be found in the `target` folder after the build completes.

-Once the JAR file is built, you can run it using
+To launch the JAR file use
-`java -jar target/passwordgenerator-1.0-SNAPSHOT.jar`
+`java -jar passwordgenerator.jar`
+Then open your browser to the URL `[java -jar passwordgenerator.jar](http://localhost:8080)http://localhost:8080`